HOW CAN I HELP YOU?

 S – Safety First

 Before anything else, we anchor in safety.
 Healing can’t happen without it.
-Safety is where your nervous system exhales and your healing can begin.
+A safe space is where your nervous system can relax and open up to a new state of being.

 H – Honor Your Boundaries